kryzin/gobblet_game/README.md

 If you choose the wrong icon, you lose a point and the Cat gets angry.
 Depending on the difficulty the timer gets shorter and you get fewer chances to make mistakes.

+Scripts: select a random need in the Cat's thought bubble, change the Cat's appearance when a point is lost, timer.
-Maybe: some achievements unlock different colors of the Cat.
+Maybe: double points gain after a significant streak, some achievements unlock different colors of the Cat.